 Request a collision evaluation

-Effective January 1, 2020, an application for collision evaluation must be received by Carrier Services within 90 days from the date the collision occurred.
+Effective January 1, 2020, an application for collision evaluation must be received by Carrier and Vehicle Safety within 90 days from the date the collision occurred.

 Carriers may submit an application prior to the collision appearing on their carrier profile.